b12f/latenight.blue/README.md

 Create the variables file.

-    mv bin/vars.js.example bin/vars.js
+    cp settings.json.example settings.json

-Edit vars.js to fit your needs.
+Edit the settings to fit your needs.

-    nano bin/vars.js
+    nano settings.json

 Start the server

     npm start

+If you use ports below 1024, you need to run as root.
+This is not recommended, I wouldn't trust myself with root level access to your system.
+See also "Port fix" below.

+    sudo npm start

 Enjoy.

 ## Port fix

-If you wish to run this on port 80, best practice would be to redirect the port.
+If you wish to run this on port 80 or 443, best practice would be to redirect the port.

     sudo iptables -t nat -A PREROUTING -i eth0 -p tcp --dport 80 -j REDIRECT --to-port 3000